yabellini/SitioAcademico/content/en/post/VideoRLadies2019/index.md

 library(readxl)
 library(readr)
 data(wrld_simpl)

-# Este código genera el mapa del mundo y es tomado desde el código de R-Ladies Colombo
+# This code generates the world map and is taken from the R-Ladies Colombo code
 p <- ggplot() +
   geom_polygon(
     data = wrld_simpl,